-- economic damage, consisting of monetary damages (pecuniary loss incurred or loss of profits); and - non-economic damage, namely: - biological damage: damage to the physical or psychological integrity of a person, directly related to his or her health; - moral damage: non-pecuniary damages (pain and suffering), which can be awarded only in the cases provided for by law (mainly in cases involving criminal offences); and - existential damage: this is a category of non-pecuniary damage 'created' by case law to compensate damage not covered by the moral damage category.
+- economic damage, consisting of monetary damages (pecuniary loss incurred or loss of profits); and - · non-economic damage, namely: - biological damage: damage to the physical or psychological integrity of a person, directly related to his or her health; - moral damage: non-pecuniary damages (pain and suffering), which can be awarded only in the cases provided for by law (mainly in cases involving criminal offences); and - existential damage: this is a category of non-pecuniary damage 'created' by case law to compensate damage not covered by the moral damage category.
 The category can cover any event that negatively affects 'quality of life'.

-By a stand out ruling of 2008, the Joint Sections of the Court of Cassation maintained that non-pecuniary damage is compensable only in the cases provided for by law, namely in two sets of cases: cases in which compensability is expressly acknowledged (eg, in cases in which the tort is characterised by elements that make it amount to a criminal offence); and cases in which, although compensability of such kind of damage is not expressly provided for by any legal provision, the tort seriously prejudiced a personal right that is directly protected by the Constitution (Judgment No. 26972 of 2018).
-As a consequence of such decision, damage defined as 'existential' is practically no longer compensable as an autonomous category of damage, but as a subcategory of the wider category of non-economic damage, so as to avoid duplications of compensable damages.
+By a standout ruling of 2008, the Joint Sections of the Court of Cassation maintained that non-pecuniary damage is compensable only in the cases provided for by law, namely in two sets of cases: cases in which compensability is expressly acknowledged (eg, in cases in which the tort is characterised by elements that make it amount to a criminal offence); and cases in which, although compensability of such kind of damage is not expressly provided for by any legal provision, the tort seriously prejudiced a personal right that is directly protected by the Constitution (Judgment No. 26972 of 2018).
+Based on this decision, damage defined as 'existential' is practically no longer compensable as an autonomous category of damage, but as a subcategory of the wider category of non-economic damage, so as to avoid duplications of compensable damages.

-In Italy, decisions, even from the Supreme Court, do not constitute binding precedents and only have a persuasive effect on judges having to rule on similar cases.
+In Italy, decisions, even from the Supreme Court, do not constitute binding precedents and have only a persuasive effect on judges having to rule on similar cases.
 In recent years, however, the trend of both high and lower courts has been to follow the above interpretation.
-After almost a decade, the same principles have been reaffirmed by the Court of Cassation (Judgment No. 30997 of 2018), which clarified once again that non-pecuniary damages is a sole category of damages, including all prejudices to personal constitutional rights.
+After almost a decade, the same principles have been reaffirmed by the Court of Cassation (Judgment No. 30997 of 2018, subsequently confirmed by Judgments Nos.
+16153 of 2021, 8622 of 2021, and 4099 of 2020), which clarified once again that non-pecuniary damage is a sole category of damages, including all prejudices to personal constitutional rights.